It isn't fair. Cars, planes, and trains get all the glory in the transportation business.

 This process is useful for producing parts with complex shapes and intricate details.

-Designing these elements into your custom structural, decorative, and power distribution parts eliminates slow and expensive secondary operations.
+Designing these elements into your custom structural and decorative parts eliminates slow and expensive secondary operations.
 In doing so, roll forming lowers production costs and significantly slashes lead times.

 See behind the scenes at a roll forming line: